Last updated: 05/09/2020

 Without cookies you may not be able to take full advantage of the Website content and features.
 Please note that rejecting cookies does not mean that you will no longer see ads when you visit our Site.

-The Website may collect IP addresses and location information to serve personalized ads and pass it to Mediavine.
-If you would like more information about this practice and to know your choices to opt-in or opt-out of this data collection, please visit www.networkadvertising.org/managing/opt_out.asp.
-You may also visit optout.aboutads.info/#/ and optout.networkadvertising.org/# to learn more information about interest-based advertising.
-You may download the AppChoices app at www.aboutads.info/appchoices to opt out in connection with mobile apps, or use the platform controls on your mobile device to opt out.
+If you would like more information about this practice and to know your choices to opt-in or opt-out of this data collection, please visit National Advertising Initiative opt out page.
+You may also visit Digital Advertising Alliance website and Network Advertising Initiative website to learn more information about interest-based advertising.
+You may download the AppChoices app at Digital Advertising Alliance’s AppChoices app to opt-out in connection with mobile apps, or use the platform controls on your mobile device to opt-out.

 Mediavine partners with the following data processors: